passingthru67/workspaces-to-dock/README.md

 - **Workspace Captions:**

     **Add captions to workspace thumbnails** - Adds captions to the workspace thumbnails.
 Right clicking on the workspace caption displays a popup menu with options to close applications or show the extension preferences dialog.
 (See image below)

     **User theme supports workspaces-to-dock captions** - When enabled, user themes that support workspaces-to-dock captions will be used to style the captions.
 Unfortunately, there is no built-in detection for when a theme supports workspaces-to-dock captions.
 Therefore, if this option is enabled, the default style will be disabled.
 We hope to provide auto-detection in a future release.

 ![screenshot](https://github.com/passingthru67/workspaces-to-dock/raw/master/Popup.png)

 - **Caption Items:**

     **Show the workspace number** - When enabled, the workspace number is shown in the caption.
 It can be expanded to take up available space or its position can be adjusted using the arrow buttons.

     **Show the workspace name** - When enabled, the workspace name is shown in the caption.
 It can be expanded to take up available space or its position can be adjusted using the arrow buttons.
 Workspace names can be edited using the Workspace Indicator extension.
 We hope to provide this ability in a future release.

     **Show the workspace window count** - When enabled, the workspace window count is shown in the caption.
 It can be expanded to take up available space or its position can be adjusted using the arrow buttons.
 There is also an option to use images in place of numeric text.

     **Show the workspace taskbar (app icons)** - When enabled, the workspace taskbar is shown in the caption.
 The taskbar displays the icons of applications running on the workspace.
 It can be expanded to take up available space or its position can be adjusted using the arrow buttons.
 There is also an option to use large app icons.
 When the taskbar app icon is left-clicked, the application is brought into focus or minimized if it's already in focus.
 Right-clicking will bring up the caption popup menu shown above.

     **Show a spacer/filler** - When enabled, a spacer is inserted in the caption.
 It can be expanded to take up available space or its position can be adjusted using the arrow buttons.

 Below are examples of the workspace (thumbnail) caption in various configurations
 ![screenshot](https://github.com/passingthru67/workspaces-to-dock/raw/master/Thumbnails.png)

 - **Custom Actions:**

     **Toggle overview mode with right click** - When enabled, right clicking on the dock will toggle the overview mode.

+- **Keyboard Shortcuts:**

+    **Toggle the dock with keyboard shortcut** - When enabled, using the custom keyboard shortcut will toggle the workspaces dock.

 - **Dash Integration:**

     **Show workspaces when hovering over Dash-To-Dock extension** - When enabled, hovering the mouse over the Dash-To-Dock extension will cause the workspaces dock to show.
 This feature is extremely useful in cases where your workspaces dock is hidden and you want to open a new app from the dash.
 Rather than going into overview just to see your workspaces, hover over the dash-to-dock extension.
 The workspaces dock will show to the right.
 Use the dash-to-dock scroll to go to the appropriate workspace.

 Workspace Caption Theming: